Abortion in the United States: Fetal homicide laws

 Gerardo Flores was convicted of two counts of capital murder in 2005 under Texas' fetal homicide law.
 His girlfriend Erica Basoria testified that she had asked him to step on her stomach because her attempts to induce miscarriage on herself had been unsuccessful.
 Flores said he initially refused but she would not relent until he agreed.
 Flores admitted to police that he "accidentally, probably" hit Basoria in the face during a fight on the night of the miscarriage.
 Basoria told police that he was not abusive.
 Texas' fetal homicide law did not allow charges against the mother because she had a right to terminate pregnancy, so only Flores was charged.

 In 2019 a woman in Alabama was indicted after she was shot in the stomach for intentionally causing the death of "unborn baby Jones by initiating a fight knowing she was five months pregnant".
 The charges were later dropped.

 Medical abortion and telemedical access

 Medical abortion via mifepristone and misoprostol was approved for abortion in the United States by the FDA in September 2000.
 As of 2007, it was legal and available in all 50 states, Washington, D.C., Guam, and Puerto Rico.
-It was a prescription drug, and required that it could only be distributed to the public through specially qualified licensed physicians.
+It is a prescription drug, but was not initially available to the public through pharmacies; its distribution is primarily restricted to specially qualified licensed physicians, sold by Danco Laboratories under the brand name Mifeprex.